autumnleaves123/info-2300-final-project/documents/design-plan.md

 We addressed gender-inclusiveness bugs by ensuring that all features of the website are easily accessible and designated properly on the webpage.
 We also made sure to include some information on multiple webpages (like the listserv join form on the front feed page and on the contact page because a user like Abby would make sure to not miss this information).

+We also spent a lot of time deliberating how the nav bar should be presented.
+Our original idea was to have About on the nav bar.
+When users hover onto it, they will be presented with two links - About CUDAP and Meet The Board.
+However, after testing this with multiple users, we concluded that it might be confusing for certain users to hover on the word About and not be able to click it.
+We did more research, and decided that we would make About on the nav bar clickable, and link that to the About CUDAP page, while having Meet The Board as a subpage under About.

 ## Milestone 5: Final Notes to the Clients